 The flu, or influenza, is a contagious respiratory illness caused by viruses that infect the nose, throat, and sometimes the lungs.
-The flu spreads mostly from person to person, and people with flu are most contagious in the first three to four days after their illness begins.
+The flu spreads mostly from person to person, and people with flu are most contagious in the first

 The flu can come on suddenly.
 Early symptoms can include fatigue, body aches and chills, cough, sore throat, and fever.
 For most people, influenza resolves on its own, but sometimes, the flu, and its complications, can be deadly.

 Flu viruses travel through the air in droplets when someone with the infection coughs, sneezes, or talks.
 You can inhale the droplets directly, or you can pick up the germs from an object and then transfer them to your eyes, nose, or mouth.
-People with flu can spread it to others up to about six feet away.
+People with flu can spread it to others up to about

 You can find out more about flu facts and statistics, below.